Last Updated on November 22, 2023 by thecapetownblog

 Hire a driver

-You won’t struggle to get an Uber from the city centre to Constantia, but it will probably take quite a while for you to find one that will take you back.
-Phone signal is not great in Constantia and it’s a pretty quiet, out-of-the-way suburb so there aren’t that many drivers around here.
+You won’t struggle to get an Uber from the city centre to Constantia, but it will probably take quite a while to get back.
+Phone signal is not great in Constantia and there aren’t that many Uber drivers around here.

-I have Ubered back from Constantia a few times and we have always managed to get a car eventually, but it’s just a little frustrating sometimes.
+I have Ubered back from Constantia a few times and we have always managed to get a car eventually, but it always takes ages and can be a little frustrating.

 Take a private wine tour